About CBQ Contact mail Slack forum FAQs

 We reduce auxiliary bracket score sum quizzes because in these quizzes the competition is lighter and therefore a quizzer of a given preparation level would, all other things being equal, score higher in auxiliary quizzes than they would in positional bracket quizzes.

-In PNW Quizzing, we compute quizzer individual averages for a season as follows:
+We can compute quizzer individual averages for a season as follows:

 Team Positions